sozialhelden/accessibility-cloud/docs/json-api.md

   `jq` can be installed using your favorite package manager (e.g. with `apt-get install jq` on Debian-based Linux or `brew install jq` on Macs).

+## Cached vs. non-cached base URLs

+accessibility.cloud's API is available via two base URLs:

+1. **Cached:** https://accessibility-cloud.freetls.fastly.net – This is the **recommended base URL for most use cases**.
+It caches responses up to 5 minutes using a CDN, so data included in the responses can lag behind the database content.
+Depending on the complexity of your request, a response to a URL not requested before in the last 5 minutes can take up to several seconds.
+After that, the server should respond to following requests with the same URL within less than 100ms.
+If you have a use case that needs <100ms for all requests, [write us an email](mailto:support@accessibility.cloud) so we can figure out a cache warm-up strategy.
+In case of a backend downtime, the cache can deliver stale data.
+2. **Not cached:** https://www.accessibility.cloud - Use this base URL if you need real-time data directly after an import or a data push process, for example for health monitoring, or to request data directly after an edit.
+Do not use this base URL for end-user-facing web pages or apps except necessary.

 ## Authentication

 For every app you create, you get an authentication token.
 This token allows you to use the JSON API.
 To authenticate a single request, supply the token as URL query parameter, e.g. `appToken=12345`.